The Speedinvest Network Effects Marketplace Scorecard: How to evaluate marketplace businesses

-At Speedinvest x, we invest in business models with network effects.
+At Speedinvest Network Effects, we invest in business models with network effects.
 Every year we search for 8–10 needles in the haystack — start-ups with the extra bit of potential vs. the countless other great companies we look at.
 Picking the winners can be a challenge with so many visionary founders out there.
-Many have promising business ideas and know how to pitch their start-up well.
+Many have promising business ideas and know-how to pitch their start-up well.
 Hence, we often become excited about multiple investment opportunities in parallel.
 Yet, we have to ensure that our thinking is not only guided by subjective feelings but a disciplined, systematic approach.
 This is where our Start-Up Scorecard comes in handy.
 You can run through it in this Typeform or download it as an Excel File.
 The scorecard is an attempt to

 - align our approach of evaluating marketplaces deals